Auralux-HiFi/.github/profile/README.md

 ## Contributing
 We welcome contributions from the community!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can help improve Auralux products.

+## Community Standards
+By contributing, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+We strive to maintain a welcoming and respectful environment.

 ## Support
 If you have any issues or questions, feel free to open an issue or reach out to us.
 ---